 The amendments are effective for annual reporting periods beginning on or after January 1, 2022.
-The amendments are not expected to have a material impact on the Group.
+The Group will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.